Saskatoon Interchange Project

-Through a procurement process, PCL Construction Management Inc. (PCL) was chosen to design and build both interchanges for a price of $56,694,600.00 (not including GST).
+Through a procurement process, PCL Construction Management Inc. (PCL) was chosen to design and build both interchanges for $56,694,600.00 (not including GST).

 The governments of Canada and Saskatchewan are each contributing up to $14,730,392 to the Boychuk Drive and Highway 16 interchange through the Provincial-Territorial Infrastructure Component – National and Regional Projects.

 Surrounding developers are funding 100% of the total cost of the McOrmond Drive and College Drive interchange.